-Hostile Behavior: Behavior that creates an environment that a reasonable person would find intimidating, menacing or abusive and compromises a person's psychological or physical well being.
-Examples include abusive or threatening language, rudeness or discourtesy, and/or malicious gossip toward employees, supervisors, and patrons.

-Violent Behavior: Behavior that includes but is not limited to, harassment, threats, and physical attack of employee or patron, damage to or theft of library, employee and/or patron property.

-Physical attack: This is intentional hostile physical contact with another person such as hitting, fighting and shoving, or throwing objects.
+- 1) Hostile Behavior behavior that creates an environment that a reasonable person would find intimidating, menacing or abusive and compromises a person's psychological or physical wellbeing.
+Examples include abusive or threatening language, rudeness or discourtesy, and/or malicious gossip toward employees, supervisors, and Guests. - 2) Violent Behavior: behavior that includes but is not limited to, harassment, threats, and physical attack of employee or Guest, damage to or theft of library, employee and/or Guest property. - 3) Physical attack this is intentional hostile physical contact with another person such as hitting, fighting and shoving, or throwing objects.

-Procedure for Reporting Threats or Attacks:
+II.
+Procedure for Reporting Threats or Attacks

-Each incident of hostile or violent behavior, whether involving patrons or employees, must be reported immediately to the Library Director or, in the event of his/her unavailability, to the supervisor in charge.
+Each incident of hostile or violent behavior, whether involving Guests or employees, must be reported immediately to the Chief Executive Officer or, in the event of their unavailability, to the supervisor in charge.
 An Incident Report Form is available at all Reference Desks, the Circulation Desk and the Personnel Office.
-An Incident Report must with reasonable promptness be filled out and left with the Library Director.
-The Director or supervisor-in-charge will assess, investigate and determine the appropriate action to be taken.
+An Incident Report must with reasonable promptness be filled out and left with the Chief Executive Officer.
+The Chief Executive Officer or supervisor-in-charge will assess, investigate and determine the appropriate action to be taken.
 In critical incidents in which serious threat or injury occurs, Police, Fire and/or Ambulance personnel will be notified.

-Disciplinary Process:
+III.
+Disciplinary Process

-In an emergency situation involving actual or potential violence, the first priority is to protect the safety and well-being of the actual and/or potential victims.
+In an emergency situation involving actual or potential violence, the first priority is to protect the safety and wellbeing of the actual and/or potential victims.
 Because each situation involves unique factors, the following are intended to provide general guidance:

-- A patron of the library who has been found in violation of this policy will be subject to a warning or removal from the library, and depending on the offense, may also be subject to prosecution by local or other law enforcement. - An employee who has been found in violation of this policy will be subject to a verbal or written warning, and/or termination or removal from the library.
+- A Guest of the library who has been found in violation of this policy will be subject to a warning or removal from the library, and depending on the offense, may also be subject to prosecution by local or other law enforcement. - 2) An employee who has been found in violation of this policy will be subject to disciplinary action up to and including termination or removal from the library.
 Depending on the offense, the employee may also be subject to prosecution by local or other law enforcement.

-Non-Retaliation:
+IV.
+Non-Retaliation